UWPCE-PythonCert/SystemDevelopment/slides_sources/source/testing.rst

 Floating point numbers are stored in `IEEE
 754 <http://en.wikipedia.org/wiki/IEEE_floating_point>`__ 64-bit double
-precision format, which allows 1 bit for the sign, 11 bits for the exponent, and the remaining 52 for the fraction
+precision format, so 1 bit for the sign, 11 bits for the exponent, and the remaining 52 for the fraction

 So we can count on 16 digits of precision in decimal: